magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

 ## Project structure

-Of all the subsequent experiments, the kernel source code has the same structure.
 1. **Makefile** We will use the [make](http://www.math.tau.ac.il/~danha/courses/software1/make-intro.html) utility to build the kernel. `make`'s behavior is configured by a Makefile, which contains instructions on how to compile and link the source code.
 1. **src** This folder contains all of the source code.
 1. **include** All of the header files are placed here.

+Note: Of all the subsequent experiments in p1, the source code has the same structure.

 <!--- 1. **build.sh or build.bat** You'll need these files if you want to build the kernel using Docker.
 You won't need to have the make utility or the compiler toolchain installed on your laptop. --->

 ### Makefile walkthrough

-If you are not familiar with make and Makefiles, I recommend that you read [this](http://opensourceforu.com/2012/06/gnu-make-in-detail-for-beginners/) article.
+If you are not familiar with Makefiles, read [this](http://opensourceforu.com/2012/06/gnu-make-in-detail-for-beginners/) article.

 The complete Makefile: